 In closing, understanding the strong points of an attacker is critical in martial arts.
 It is often stated that the one who throws the 1st punch wins a confrontation.
 The same can be said with well-timed & well-executed grapples.
 That being said, there is a lot of value understanding how an attacker cam truly use the initial grapple to win.
 From this can we learn how to effectively defend against this.

-There is something to say about being a specialist when it comes down to martial arts.
+There is something to be said about being a specialist when it comes down to martial arts.
 Dedicating time & effort to be a master of a particular style or weapon is no small feat.
 Yet, we should avoid limiting ourselves as well, and explore different martial systems and disciplines as well.

 Artwork by ChikanobuArtist Yōshū Chikanobu’s artwork, entitled “Komakiyama ni Yasumasa Hideyoshi wo ou” (小牧山ニ康政秀吉ヲ追フ, Chasing Yasumasa Hideyoshi at Mt.
 Komaki).
 Here, we see a warrior to the right not only wielding a yar (spear)i, but also has a tachi (battlefield sword) slung at his side.